-Neslihan Uler is an assistant professor at the Department of Agricultural and Resource Economics (AREC) at the University of Maryland, and the director of the Symons Hall Experimental Laboratory (SHEL).
+Neslihan Uler is an associate professor at the Department of Agricultural and Resource Economics (AREC) at the University of Maryland, and the director of the Symons Hall Experimental Laboratory (SHEL).
 She is an experimental economist and works mainly in the fields of Public Economics, Environmental Economics, and Behavioral Economics.
 Her work on public economics focuses on understanding public goods provision and charitable giving by examining the role of competition, authority, taxation, information, and culture on voluntary giving decisions.
 Her work on environmental economics examines the effects of different mechanisms such as output-sharing partnerships and carbon offset markets on individual behavior in the presence of negative externalities, and tests whether economic inefficiencies could be eliminated or at least mitigated through such policies.

 Ph.D.
 Economics, New York University, 2007.